ZadeE1/QuickNgp/README.md

 -  **NVIDIA GPU REQUIRED TO RUN AND USE INSTANT-NGP**

-- **CMAKE & GIT MUST BE INSTALLED IF YOU WOULD LIKE TO BUILD FROM SCRATCH**
+- **CMAKE, GIT & C/CPP COMPILER MUST BE INSTALLED IF YOU WOULD LIKE TO BUILD FROM SCRATCH**

 ## 1.1. **Things to know**
 - any paths with a space will cause errors which include: